-Chapter 12 of the SEA Environmental report details recommendations on how some aspects of the draft IP could be improved.
-Some minor amendments to the Social policies and objectives have been suggested (Table 12.1, 12.2) and are reproduced in Part D of this draft IP.
-These recommendations will be taken into account in the finalisation of the IP.
+Chapter 12 of the SEA Environmental report details recommendations on how some aspects of the draft version of the IP could be improved.
+Some minor amendments to the Social policies and objectives were suggested (Table 12.1, 12.2) and are reproduced in Part D of this IP.
+These recommendations have been taken into account in the finalisation of the IP.
 Note all policies and objectives have been screened out from the need for Appropriate Assessment (see accompanying Natura Impact Statement, Chapter 5, AA Screening).